 The Company has entered into offset agreements as a condition to obtaining orders from a Middle Eastern customer for the Company's JPF product.
 Offset agreements are designed to return economic value to the foreign country by requiring the Company to engage in activities supporting local defense or commercial industries, promoting a balance of trade, developing in-country technology capabilities or addressing other local development priorities.
 Such agreements may be satisfied through activities that do not require a direct cash payment, including transferring technology, providing manufacturing, training and other consulting support to in-country projects and the purchase by third parties of supplies from in-country vendors.
 The agreements may also be satisfied through the Company's use of cash for activities, such as subcontracting with local partners, purchasing supplies from in-country vendors, providing financial support for in-country projects and making investments in local ventures.
-At June 30, 2023, the aggregate amount of the Company's offset agreements had an outstanding notional value of approximately \$220.9 million, which is equal to sixty percent of the value of the contracts as defined by the agreement between the customer and the Company.
+At September 29, 2023, the aggregate amount of the Company's offset agreements had an outstanding notional value of approximately \$220.9 million, which is equal to sixty percent of the value of the contracts as defined by the agreement between the customer and the Company.
 The amount ultimately applied against offset agreements is based on negotiations with the customer and may require cash outlays that represent only a fraction of the notional value in the offset agreement.

 The Company continues to work with the customer to further define the requirements to satisfy the offset agreements.
 In February 2023, the Company announced that it received a Business Plan Approval Letter to establish a manufacturing and final assembly facility in collaboration with an in-country vendor, which will enhance the technological capabilities available in this country.
+At September 29, 2023, the Company continues to work with the Tawazun Council to identify a suitable in-country vendor to support the manufacturing and final assembly facility as the Company is no longer working with the previously announced vendor.
 Offset programs typically extend over several years and may provide for penalties in the event the Company fails to perform according to offset requirements.
 The satisfaction of the offset requirements will be determined by the customer.
 In the event the offset requirements of the contracts are not met, the Company could be liable for potential penalties up to \$18.8 million payable to the customer.
 Failure to satisfy the offset requirements could also negatively impact the Company's ability to attract future orders from this customer.
 The Company considers these potential penalties to be a reduction to the transaction price in its determination of the value of the performance obligations within these contracts.
-At June 30, 2023, \$18.8 million in contract liabilities associated with the potential penalties of the offset requirements were included on the Company's Condensed Consolidated Balance Sheets.
+At September 29, 2023, \$18.8 million in contract liabilities associated with the potential penalties of the offset requirements were included on the Company's Condensed Consolidated Balance Sheets.